 Budgeting for Everest Base Camp Trek

 Planning your budget for the Everest Base Camp trek involves considering various factors to ensure a smooth and enjoyable experience without financial stress.
 While the cost can vary depending on factors such as travel arrangements, accommodations, and duration of the trek, a general guideline is to budget between $1,400 to $2,000 per person for a standard 12 to 14-day trek.
 This budget should cover expenses such as permits, guides, accommodations, meals, equipment rentals or purchases, transportation, and incidentals.
-It's advisable to carry some extra cash for emergencies or unforeseen expenses and to research and book your trek with reputable operators to ensure quality services and safety standards.
+It's advisable to carry some extra cash for emergencies or unforeseen expenses and to research and book your trek with reputable operators: Himalayan Asia Treks to ensure quality services and safety standards.

 Sleeping Arrangements on Everest Base Camp Trek